rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene02-setting-up-your-first-project.md

 We've successfully set up our first SonarQube project and run an initial analysis.
 You now know how to create projects and configure the scanner.
 In the next scene, we'll look at how to interpret the analysis results and understand the quality metrics.

+### Script for Course Creator
+- Mention scene 02 and summarize the main takeaways

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 02 of our SonarQube course. summarize the main takeaways"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">
 <p style="margin: 0;">Page 2/15</p>
 <p style="margin: 0;">Video ID: SQ_002</p>